icclab/disco/README.md

     At this point, DISCO is running and you can issue the HTTP commands to create a cluster.

+7. If you would like to prevent DISCO backend from filling your disk with log files, you can add a logrotate configuration for the log file.
+For this to happen, just edit the `/etc/logrotate.conf` file (assuming the default logrotate configuration file) and add the following lines at the end:

+    ```
+    /path/to/sm.log {
+        missingok
+        monthly
+        create 0660 ubuntu ubuntu
+        rotate 1
+    }
+    ```

+    This configuration will move the log file once every month to a backup file and delete the old backup; the access rights will be set to rw for user/group ubuntu.
+    The configuration can be tested with the following command:

+    ```
+    logrotate --force /etc/logrotate.conf
+    ```

 ### Creating a cluster

 In order to have a distributed computing cluster set up, you will need to issue a couple of HTTP commands.
 So let's have a look at those.
 Additionally, you will need a SSH public key registered within OpenStack which you can login with later on the cluster's master.